Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation

 \subsection{Pre-training and Fine-tuning}

-\textit{Pre-training}.
-To enhance the model's expertise in the database domain, we first continue the pre-training of the backbone model.
+\textbf{(1) Pre-training}.
+We evaluate the effect of the continued pre-training of the backbone model on enhancing the model's expertise in the database domain.
 Specifically, we extensively collect pre-training corpora related to databases, comprising approximately 47,000 entries each in Chinese and English, totaling around 100 million tokens.
 This corpus includes major database textbooks, official documentation of various database products, and selected authoritative reports and articles on databases.
 For the preparation of our pre-training, we conduct a cleaning and deduplication process on the collected pre-training data.
 Subsequently, we process the data into text blocks containing 4096 tokens each, which are then fed into the backbone for continual pre-training.
 This training phase effectively enriches the model's knowledge in the database field and lays a solid foundation for subsequent fine-tuning.

-\textit{Fine-tuning}.
-To improve the LLM's ability to follow instructions and solve DB-specific tasks, we propose a sequential fine-tuning strategy, including three stages.
+\textbf{(2) Fine-tuning}.
+To fully evaluate the improvements in DBQA capabilities of LLMs through fine-tuning, we have proposed a customized fine-tuning strategy.
+Specifically, we propose a sequential fine-tuning strategy, including three stages.
 We prioritize the fine-tuning sequence based on the crucial abilities in DB problem-solving.
 For instance, the first fine-tuning stage focuses on enhancing the LLM's NL2SQL and table understanding ability using NL2SQL data like Spider~\cite{spider} because it is fundamental in DB tasks.
 In the second fine-tuning stage, a mixture of different fine-tuning data is adopted.
 The fine-tuning data includes (1) general conversational datasets like Stanford Alpaca~\cite{alpaca} to mitigate the LLM's forgetting of general dialogue skills, and (2) reformulated questions from \bench using corresponding prompts in the PTE module to enhance the LLM's understanding of the prompt template.
 The last fine-tuning stage focuses on enhancing the alignment of LLM's final response with DB experts in terms of quality and format, by using answer cases written by DB experts in Section~\ref{sec:bench}.
-The specific settings will be detailed in Section~\ref{sec:exp}.
+The specific settings will be detailed in Section~\ref{sec:end2end}.